-There are so many fun hand clapping games for kids.
-Clapping games help with interpersonal communication, hand-eye coordination, singing, and multitasking.
+There are many fun hand clapping games for kids.
+Clapping games help develop interpersonal communication, hand-eye coordination, singing, and the ability to multitask.

 It doesn’t matter what era you grew up in, chances are you’ve learned a few hand clapping games.
-If you’re a kid you’ve spent hours practicing the claps until you perfected the routine.
-If you’re an adult, you can still do the clap and song that you learned in the schoolyard.
+As a kid you likely spent hours practicing the claps until you perfected the routine.
+As an adult, I’m sure you can still do the clap and song that you learned at school.

-In the sections below, we’ll share the most popular hand clapping games in the USA.
-We’ll also share several videos of the clapping to help you learn.
+In the sections below, I’ll share the most popular hand clapping games in the USA.
+I’ve included several videos of the clapping to help you learn.

 Well-known games like Mary Mack have a specific clap routine, but don’t be afraid to make your own clap routine as well.
 You’ll also notice that words and verses can change over time (if it rhymes, it’s close enough).